Homelab

 - Seagate ST3000DM NAS HDDs (x4)

 The NAS houses four 3TB HDD's, which are set up in a Synology SHR configuration, providing approximately 9TB of usable space.
 The NAS provides file shares and media storage for the network.
-There are also NFS shares, one which provides persistent storage to the applications running on the Kubernetes cluster and the other as shared storage for the Proxmox cluster.
+There is also an NFS share, which provides persistent storage to the applications running on the Kubernetes clusters.

 There is a 2TB external USB HDD attached to the NAS that is used as a destination for the NAS backups.